 The Argentine ant is light to dark brown in color.
 They will nest both indoors and outdoors.
-On the inside they prefer to nest near areas where there is moisture such as; bathroom and kitchen sinks, potted plants, and plumbing areas.
+On the inside they prefer to nest near areas where there is moisture such as bathrooms, kitchen sinks, potted plants, and plumbing areas.
 They can eat almost anything but prefer to eat sweets.

 These tiny ants are golden-amber in color and require warm climate to survive.
-Inside they will nest near warm humid areas and generally in inaccessible areas; wall voids, inside furniture and under floors.
+Inside they will nest near warm humid areas and generally in inaccessible areas, such as wall voids, inside furniture and under floors.
 A single colony can support several million worker ants.

-This is among the largest of the ant family 1/4 ” to 1/2 ” and usually black in color.
+This is among the largest of the ant family, 1/4 ” to 1/2″ in length, and usually black in color.
 It has a large head and strong mandibles (jaws) used for chewing.
 Although they chew their way through wood they do not eat wood.
 They are of great concern to homeowners because an infestation cans cause serious structural damage if left untreated.
 They will eat grease, sweets, eggs, cakes and other foodstuff.

-A large spider that is hairy and can be up to 2” They are not typically associated with webs.
+A Wolf Spider is hairy and can be up to 2” in length.
+They are not typically associated with webs.
 They will actively hunt their prey during the day and night.
 Their bite is rare and not dangerous.
 They enter the home through doors and cracks.

-This cockroach is a prolific breeder with each egg sac containing up to 40 eggs.
-It is the most common roach and is often found in structures.
-Any where there is food or water is an ideal harborage area.
+The German Cockroach is a prolific breeder with each egg sac containing up to 40 eggs.
+It is the most common roach and is often found in structures, such as in kitchen, bathrooms, cabinets, countertops, drawers, and in appliances such as refrigerators, microwaves, and toasters.
+Anywhere there is food or water is an ideal harborage area.
 They can infest a home quickly and are hazardous because they are known to carry diseases.

-They are usually shiny black but can also appear dark reddish brown in color.
+The Oriental Cockroach, commonly called a “Water Bug,” is usually shiny black but can also appear dark reddish brown in color.
 They seek out warm, damp areas indoors and survive quite well outside.
 They like to feed on organic decaying matter but prefer to feed on starchy foods.
-Because they feed on filth they will omit a strong roachy odor.
+Because they feed on filth they will omit a roachy odor.

-Up to 2″ long and reddish brown in Color.
+The American Cockroach can be up to 2″ in length, and reddish brown in color.
 They are the largest cockroach in the United States.
 It prefers damp areas such as sewers, basements, crawl spaces and boiler rooms.
 They are scavengers and like to feed on decaying organic matter.
 It will gain access to buildings through drains and sewer systems.
 It is also known to carry diseases.